 Beard hair, however, is front and center, surrounding every piece of food that enter your mouth and every word that escapes your lips.
 It’s in the center of action, in other words, and it needs to be cleaned.

-So make sure you're washing it, ESPECIALLY if you're not a shower-every-day kind of guy.
+So make sure you’re washing it, ESPECIALLY if you’re not a shower-every-day kind of guy.
 Without a daily or semi-daily cleaning, it gets tangled, smelly, and laden with gunk.
-Give it a rinse, and use whatever products (balms are nice; so are oils) that bring you pleasure.
+Give it a rinse, invest in quality beard wash designed for the special needs of facial hair, and use whatever products (balms are nice; so are beard oils) that bring you pleasure.
 The people around you will thank you.

 6. THOU SHALT COMMIT TO MAINTENANCE.

 This, really, is kind of tied with Commandment #1 in terms of importance.
 If you’ve got a beard, you’ve got to take care of it.
 A kept beard is a thing of masculine beauty, but an unkempt beard is… sad.

 It’s a recent trend where a wild, unkempt beard makes you look stylish, and not like a lunatic.
 Historically, if you saw two guys, both dressed similarly, and one had a wild, unkept beard, and the other had a measured, manicured beard, which one do you think is more likely to be a crazy person?
 Probably the first one.
 Not so, these days, but that may change.